 Roses are perennial plants that come back each year in your garden and have a very long blooming season.
 They are one of the most popular garden plants.
-Do you know what the rose colors signify?
+Do you know what the different rose colors meanings are?

 One of my favorite things to do, when I have some free time, is to wander around the grounds of the Raleigh Rose Gardens.
 There are so many varieties and colors.
-It’s such a peaceful and beautiful day to do this.
+Enjoying them always ensures that I have a peaceful and relaxing day.

 What Do the Different Rose Colors mean?